Willy Kientsch: Aerial victory claims

-According to Obermaier, Kientsch was credited with 53 enemy aircraft shot down, 16 of which in North Africa, 25 in Sicily and 12 in defense of the Reich.
+According to US historian David T. Zabecki, Kientsch was credited with 53 aerial victories.
+Obermaier also lists him with 53 enemy aircraft shot down, 16 of which in North Africa, 25 in Sicily and 12 in defense of the Reich.
 His 53 aerial victories included 20 four-engined bombers.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 47 aerial victory claims, plus seven further unconfirmed claims.
 All of his aerial victories were claimed over the Western Allies on the Western Front or in North Africa and include 16 four-engined heavy bombers.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 05 Ost S/DN-8".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.